berkayy-atas/marketplace-test-workflow-restore/README.md

   - ACTIVATION_CODE:	Your API activation token from File Security
   - RESTORE_GITHUB_TOKEN:	A personal access token (PAT) with repo and workflow access (you can claim your token: "Github Settings -> Developer Settings -> Personal access tokens (classic)") [Scopes: repo, workflow, admin:org, write:discussion]
   - ENCRYPTION_PASSWORD: 32+ character decryption key (used during backup)
-  - record_id: RecordId of the repository version you want to restore.
+  - file_version_id: File version id of the repository version you want to restore.
 You can find this id in the web UI or in the action outputs of the repository you backed up.

 5️⃣ Run the Workflow
   - Go to the Actions tab in your GitHub repository